ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 ## Part 3.5 Paper Model

 ## LAB WRITEUP: due Monday, Oct 17 at 8:30 AM ET on Github
-Include the following files in your repo:
 - 3.5: A photo or scan of your paper model
 - 3.6: Your complete packet transmission spreadsheet
 - 3.7: Your polished timing diagram
-- Update your README.md by filling in the TODOs along with the following content.
-- Present your work for parts 3 and 4 as a cohesive writeup, linking and giving context for each file you uploaded.
-Include the following in your writeup:

   - Brief discussion of decisions you made while working with your modeling documents.
   - At the end of your writeup of section 3, reflect on the tools you used for modeling from a user interface design perspective.
     - What were some strengths/weaknesses of working with paper?